UniMath/agda-unimath/src/categories/categories.lagda.md

 ### The category of sets and functions

-The precategory of sets and functions is a category.
+The precategory of sets and functions in a given universe is a category.

 ```agda
 Set-Precat : (l : Level) → Precat (lsuc l) l